rerako/Unity-tripups-in-Godot/README.md

 2. Issue: I've installed  Editor IDE compatible with Godot and requirements, why is it going to default godot script editor?
 Purpose: everyone likes their own editor type and Godot is compatible with a few
 Solution:
-To set it to external editor too go to the editor tab top right,  <Top left Tab> Editor  -> project settings-> <section> Dotnet -> Editor
- 1st option which allows you to choose which external editor
+To set it to external editor too go to the Editor Tab -> Editor Settings -> General -> Dotnet -> Editor 1st option toggles which external editor to choose

 3. Issue: I've setup external IDE but it keeps requesting I refresh the script
 Purpose: save time and maintain only one version of script